Aypepitot/BlackJack-Strategy-Tester/README.md

 Pushes : 7%
 Nb game : 5300
 Player final money : -2755
-Slighy better but now I can make more varaition of basic strategy I know it don't equal to 100% but who cares...
+Slightly better but now I can make more varaition of basic strategy I know it don't equal to 100% but who cares...